libra/website/docs/my-first-transaction.md

 * 1 is the index of Bob’s account
 * 52 is the amount of Libra to be added to Bob’s account.
 * A successful account mint command will also create Bob’s account on the blockchain.
-Another way to create Bob’s account on the blockchain is to simply transfer money from Alice’s account to Bob’s account.
+Another way to create Bob’s account on the blockchain is to transfer money from Alice’s account to Bob’s account.

 Sample output on success: